-Computer Science -The computer science test will consist of questions over basic knowledge of computers, the history of computers, system and application software, storage, networking, and security.
-The computer science test will not be tailored to any computer system.
+Computer Science -This test assesses understanding of basic knowledge of computers, systems, computer logic, ethics, and information security.
+It will measure computer science knowledge and fundamental concepts such as the history of computers, system hardware and software, application software, storage, networking, ethics, security, and very basic programming logic.
+The computer test will not be tailored to any computer system.